Benjamin-Lee/DNAvisualization.org/paper/response.md

 > Also I am unsure of how to “respect” a memory constraint.
 I would rephrase this statement.

-This sentence has been reworded to read: "In addition, a function's memory use may not exceed a predefined limit, which can range from the scale of megabytes to several gigabyte and be specified by the user."
+This sentence has been reworded to read: "In addition, a function's memory use may not exceed a predefined limit, which can range from the scale of megabytes to several gigabytes and be specified by the user."
 > With the Randic (Qi) dinucleotide approach.
 Would it be better to implement a codon (trinucleotide) approach with degeneracy (20 options rather than the 16 dinucleotides).
 From a users point of view this may be more biologically relevant.

 Simply put, yes, it would be better to implement a codon approach with degeneracy that the Qi method.